The nekRS Input Files

 "}";

-access to the occa::properties
+access to the occa::properties object on the nrs->kernelInfo object.
+In

 addition to loading kernels, this function can also be used to propagate user-defined